aws-powertools/powertools-lambda-java/docs/core/logging.md

 ## Basic Usage

-To use Lambda Powertools for AWS Lambda Logging, use the `@Logging` annotation in your code and the standard _SLF4J_ logger:
+You can use Powertools for AWS Lambda Logging with either the `@Logging` annotation or the functional API:

-=== "PaymentFunction.java"
+=== "@Logging annotation"

     ```java hl_lines="8 10 12 14"
     import org.slf4j.Logger;